powsybl/pypowsybl/docs/reference/voltage_initialization.rst

 .. module:: pypowsybl.voltage_initializer

-The voltage_initializatier module is a tool to initialize voltage of a network before a loadflow and can prevent divergence.
+The voltage_initializer module is a tool to initialize voltage of a network before a loadflow and can prevent divergence.

 Run the voltage initializer
 ------------